Parent/Guardians and/or students over 18 years old must present a photo ID and two current proofs of Boston residency to register.

 Assignments are typically mailed six weeks after the close of a registration period.
 Once assignment information is available, parent/guardian(s) may also contact any Welcome Center to find out their child's wait list(s).
 Families who register before March 31, 2017 will be added to the wait list for each school they ranked.

 As seats become available in schools, wait lists will be processes automatically, allowing students to move into their higher ranked schools.
-By June 16, 2017 families who wish to remain on a wait list must opt-in and reduce their wait list selections to one school.
+On June 16, 2017, wait list selections were reduced to one selection, the family's highest ranked school.
 BPS will contact families about availability by email or phone.
 If you are content with your child’s assigned school and wish to prevent an automatic transfer, please contact a Welcome Center to have your child’s name removed from a wait list, or email RSVP@bostonpublicschools.org.

 BPS students who are moving on to Grade 6 or Grade 9 will receive assignment applications in January to take home from their school.
 All other eligible students will be given assignment applications in February.
 Parent/guardians should rank the schools on this application and return the completed application to their student's school.